gordonwatts/hep-programming-hints/xaod-hints.md

 ## xAOD Tool Access

 Lots of things have to be accessed by creating tools.
-The code below should be used directly to help define tools in the code:
+The code below should be used directly to help define tools in the code.
+This code must be copied into the code you are writing.

 ```python
 from dataclasses import dataclass